History

 In 1850, he acquired the property located at 7 rue Basse, now rue de Général de Gaulle, and transformed it into the “Café du vieux Château”, in reference to the Counts of Thierstein and Lords of Besenwal.
 In this same building, the Kieny family ran the first post office in the community from 1881 onwards.
 Towards the end of the 19th century, the café “Zum Alten Schloss” became the café “Zur Post” and later the “Restaurant de la Poste”.

-Thanks to his wife Anne-Marie (née Schaller), an excellent cook, he transformed the café into a well known restaurant.
+Thanks to his wife Anne-Marie (née Schaller), an excellent cook, he transformed the café into a renowned restaurant.
 He was simultaneously the receiver of the PTT and a grocer in two rooms on the first floor of the house.

 2 children, Cook